Carnal Comics: Film crossovers

 Carnal also delved into actual filmmaking.
 The first was a combination comic book and film called Sordid Stories, starring Annabel Chong as superhero Pink Stiletto (Chong later gained fame doing the first World’s Biggest Gangbang).
-Sanford scripted the film and comic and the film was produced by Amazing Pictures and John Bowen, aka John T. Bone (known for his sexploitation/sci-fi film projects).
+Sanford scripted the film and comic and the film was produced by Amazing Pictures and John Bowen, John T. Bone (known for his sexploitation/sci-fi film projects).
 Sordid Stories was nominated for two Adult Video News Awards (the adult industry’s Oscar equivalent), and more filmmakers began contacting Re-Visionary about storyboarding and other pre-production work.
 Before long, Carnal was doing full film treatments and shooting scripts, most all of them based around fantasy and science fiction storylines.

 Another comic/film project was a superhero thriller from Wicked Pictures, known for their high-gloss, big-budget adult features, starring Jenna Jameson, then the best-known and most-popular porn star in the world.
 The half-million dollar movie was shot on film (a rarity in adult movies).
 As with Sordid Stories, the Wicked Weapon comic book and video were released and cross promoted simultaneously in the comic and adult boutique markets.
 Carnal also produced a special 16-page mini-comic which was included with the entire initial video run of the big-budget adult film Wicked Weapon, packaged with the video itself, now one of the rarest of all Carnal publications.
 The Wicked Weapon video was nominated for five AVN awards, increasing Carnal’s credibility and reputation in the adult marketplace even more.
 By this point, Carnal was long past calling prospective subjects to work with - they had a year-long waiting list of girls clamoring to be in a Carnal comic book.